Jeanne-Michèle Charbonnet is a dramatic soprano, Master Voice Teacher, Co-Director and

 Metropolitan Opera.
 During her varied career, she has sung over 50 lead roles.
 She began her

 career with the Italian and Russian dramatic roles, moving into her Wagnerian home in her early 30’s.
 Ms. Charbonnet has sung all the lead Wagnerian dramatic roles.
 Her recordings include Isolde with Armin Jordan in Geneva, Elektra with Valery Gergiev and the London Symphony Orchestra, Ariane et Barbe-Bleue with the Liceu, Judith in Bluebeard’s Castle from The BBC Proms, Lady Macbeth of Mtsensk with James Conlon and the Maggio Musicale, and Erwartung with Jukka-Pekka Saraste and the WDR.
 Her vast experience as a singer is complimented by more than 3 decades of teaching.
-Ms. Charbonnet is Associate Professor of Voice at Montclair State University, NJ, maintains private studios in both Europe and the USA, and is a sought-after Master class technician.
+Ms. Charbonnet is Associate Professor of Voice at the Hemu in Lausanne, Switzerland and maintains private studios in both Europe and the USA, and is a sought-after Master class technician.

 Peter Nilsson is a vocal coach and Head of Musical Studies at Dutch National Opera Academy